krad/boyermoore/README.md

 Call `search(_ pattern: T)` on the collection and a `Range` gets returned for the first occurrence of the pattern.

+Call `searchAll(_ pattern: T)` on a collection and an Iterator gets returned that can be used to find every occurrence of the pattern.

+## Examples

 ### String search
 ```